Gunehee/Starbucks_Seattle/README.md

 ### Interactive Location Finder

 **A geospatial web application mapping all 102 Starbucks locations across Seattle, WA.**
-Filter by service type, search by address, and get directions — all from a single file with no API key.
+Filter by service type, search by address, and get directions.

 <br>